Interpreting Citations

 magazine article

 Last Name, First Name & First Name Last Name.
 "Title of Article."
 Title of Magazine, Day Month Year, pages or URL.
 Bertino, Anna.
 “Club and Intramural Sports: Get Active.”
-Freshman Focus, 16 June, 2019, pg.
+Freshman Focus, 16 June, 2019, p.
 35. Magazine and scholarly journal article citations look very similar.
 One clue is that the date will include a month in a magazine article citation.
 Another clue is the title: magazine titles will often be short and memorable while scholarly journals will often be longer, more formal, and include the word journal in them.

 Newspaper Article